spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 #### Running the Source

-Using the [pre-defined](#configuring-the-usagedetailsender-application) configuration properties(along with a unique server port) for `UsageDetailSender`, you can run the application as follows:
+By using the [pre-defined](#configuring-the-usagedetailsender-application) configuration properties (along with a unique server port) for `UsageDetailSender`, you can run the application, as follows:

 ```
 java -jar target/usage-detail-sender-kafka-0.0.1-SNAPSHOT.jar --server.port=9001 &
 ```

-Now, you can see the messages being sent to the Kafka topic `usage-detail` using Kafka console consumer as follows:
+Now you can see the messages being sent to the `usage-detail` Kafka topic by using the Kafka console consumer, as follows:

 ```
 ./bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic usage-detail
 ```

-To list the topics:
+To list the topics, run the following command:

 ```
 ./bin/kafka-topics.sh --zookeeper localhost:2181 --list